This page has some general information about the way Brazilians eat. See To Market, to Market for food shopping the Brazilian way.

 For lunch and, depending on the location, also dinner, Brazilians have wonderful, inexpensive restaurants where home-style meals are sold buffet-style by kilo.
 You just pile the food on your plate and someone will weigh it for you.
 The same goes for desserts.
 You order drinks from your waiter and pay him at the end of your meal.

 Dinner is served much later than in the U.S. In the big cities, children are a common sight in restaurants at night, since Brazilians will take their kids out to dinner at all hours.
 As a result of this and the traditional Sunday lunches, Brazilian kids learn table manners and etiquette at an early age.
 For many of my Brazilian friends (in Recife and Porto Alegre, for instance) dinner is a lighter meal of café au lait, bread, cheese and cold cuts.
 So expect either type of meal.

-Brazilians drink small - but potent - cups of coffee all day long, at lanchonetes, bakeries, and specialty coffee bars.
+Brazilians drink small - but potent - cups of coffee all day long, at lanchonetes and juice bars.
 We even have a page dedicated to the traditional Brazilian cafezinho.
-Isn't this the civilized way to drink an espresso?

 There are also a lot of lanchonetes that specialize in esfihas, quibes, and other yummy savory stuff of Middle Eastern origin.